-Reflection Papers: Students will complete several reflection papers related to their shadowing experiences and professional development.
+Reflection Papers: Students will complete several brief reflection papers related to their shadowing experiences and professional development.
 The topics below will all be available on CANVAS as individual items under ASSIGNMENTS.
 Papers can be completed at any time during the semester, although suggestions for when to complete certain papers are provided under the assignment description provided in CANVAS.
 Moreover, papers on shadowing experiences can only be completed after the observation is completed.
 Also note that as these assignments are completed, discussions and sharing experiences with your classmates can occur in class; however, if everyone waits until the end of the semester to complete these papers then it will be difficult for the instructor to facilitate discussion on these experiences.
+These assignments can be completed at any time, but are due December 4 (extensions available with instructor permission).

 Practitioner Interview Paper: Students are required to interview a school psychologist or licensed psychologist.
 The professor will assist you in arranging this experience.
 Students can interview their preceptor's site supervisor or make arrangements to interview another practitioner.
+Essentially you can choose any LSSP or LP you want to interview, from your past or current life experiences.
 Questions will be provided in CANVAS.
-Students should write down responses.
-After completing your interview, type response and write 1-2 paragraphs summarizing your interview experience.
-Discuss "what you learned" about school psychology as a result of your experience as well as your interviewee's responses and discuss something that surprised or interested you.
-This assignment is not due until the end of the semester, but students are encouraged to complete it 11/07/2014 and should be submitted through CANVAS.
+Students should write down responses during the interview.
+After completing your interview, type responses and then write 1-2 paragraphs summarizing your interview experience.
+Discuss "what you learned" about school psychology as a result of your interview experience as well as your interviewee's responses and finally discuss something that surprised or interested you.
+This assignment is not due until the end of the semester, but students are encouraged to complete it earlier and should be submitted through CANVAS.

 School-Based Observations: Each student will be assigned a site to complete observations that will expose the student to the school system with access to instructional practices for both general education and special education populations.
-Students are expected to observe a general education classroom, a special education classroom (unit), and 3 ARD meetings.
-Students are also expected to review ARD paperwork.
+Students are expected to observe a general education classroom, a special education classroom (unit) for at least 30 minutes, and 3 ARD (IEP) meetings.
+Students are also expected to review ARD (IEP) paperwork.
 After each observation, students will complete a brief reflection paper exercise with questions provided on CANVAS.